mld2443/Sudoku/Readme.md

 3. The user inputs the desired dificulty on some scale
 4. The generator will pick a puzzle at random, then try to adapt it to the desired difficulty setting:
   * It will add clues from the solution until the difficulty criteria are met.
-5. Then it will jumble the puzzle and present it to the player.
+5. Jumble the puzzle and present it to the player.

 ###Methodolgy